skelen18/Easy-Event/README.md

 ## Language Support

-Currently, EasyEvent only supports the **🇨🇿 Czech language**.
+Currently, EasyEvent only supports the **Czech language**.
 English language support and further localization will be added in future versions.

 ## Bugs and Feedback